oracle-livelabs/apex/apex-professional-hol5/2-adding-pages-shopping-cart.md

      ![](./images/drag-navigation-menu11.png " ")

-3. In the Property Editor, enter the following:
+3. In the Property Editor, Enter the following:

-    - For Title, enter **Product**
+      - For Title : Enter **Product**

      Under Source section:

-     - For Type - select **SQL Query**
+      - For Type : Select **SQL Query**

-     - For SQL Query - enter the following SQL Code:
+      - For SQL Query : Enter the following SQL Code:

       ```
        <copy>